Neuroscience and race: Anatomical differences

 There has been limited research on actual neurological differences among ethnic groups.
 This is believed to be due to low participation in experiments by minority groups.
 However, some research has shown some differences in brain anatomy among ethnic groups.
 The causes are discussed in the context of sampling difficulties, racism, socioeconomic status, and differences in health outcomes.
-There have been observed morphological differences between Caucasian and Chinese individuals in the frontal, parietal, and temporal brain regions.
+There have been observed morphological differences between European American and Chinese individuals in the frontal, parietal, and temporal brain regions.
 These differences are thought to be due to the effects of language differences on brain development.
-A 2010 study on variability in frontotemporal brain structure between African Americans and Caucasian Americans found differences in brain structure, despite the participants all being from an English speaking nation.
+A 2010 study on variability in frontotemporal brain structure between African Americans and European Americans found differences in brain structure, despite the participants all being from an English speaking nation.
 However, these differences were small in nature, and most failed to survive a Bonferroni correction.
 The results can only be considered preliminary, as it only had 25 African American participants, and did not account for any confounds like health or socioeconomic status.